scalio/StoryMakerTest/README.md

 StoryMakerTest
 ==============

-A test project for StoryMaker.cc that utilizes Espresso
+A test project for [StoryMaker](http://storymaker.cc/) that utilizes Espresso

 ###Credits